 Miscarriage is often an unhappy, frightening, lonely experience for both women and men.
 It is common for women and men to grieve in different ways.

 It is important to be able to talk about this with someone you can trust, to help you feel less alone.
 I understand and recognise the emotional impact your loss may be having on you and your partner.

-At Lifecare Counselling, I can give you the opportunity to grieve and explore your feelings in a safe, nurturing, confidential environment, not to lock those feelings away but to find a way to live with them.
+At Lifecare Counselling, I give you the opportunity to grieve and explore your feelings in a safe, nurturing, confidential environment, not to lock those feelings away but to find ways to live with them.

 If it is more convenient, I could communicate via the phone or via Skype, you may find it helpful to discuss certain concerns and/or experiences or to seek support on how to deal with family, friends or work colleagues who may have known you were pregnant.

 "The best and most beautiful things in the world cannot be seen or even touched They must be felt with the heart."

 Pregnancy Scans, Complications and Fetal Abnormalities

 Scans are normally an exciting time where expectant parents are able to see their baby more clearly on screen.
 Sadly, about 2% of babies have serious health problems and parents then have to make one of the hardest decisions of their lives.